Skip to content

 Convention

-Dynamic Segments can be access from useRouter.
+Dynamic Segments can be accessed from useRouter.

 Example